change in the total cost index without road tolls and ferry costs from 1st quarter 2019 to 2nd quarter 2019

 2. Secondly, the cost component indices are weighted together to sub-indices for each vehicle group.

-3. The cost indices are then estimated by weighting together the sub-indices for each of the ten vehicle groups.
+3. The cost indices are then estimated by weighting together the sub-indices for each of the seven vehicle groups.

-The reference period is January 2009.
-The weights used in the cost indices for each vehicle group were calculated using accounting figures for 2007 from a sample of enterprises in the road goods transport industry.
-The weights used in the total index for road goods transport are estimated market shares for the ten vehicle groups that are included in the statistics.
+The weights used in the cost indices for each vehicle group were calculated using accounting figures from a sample of enterprises in the road goods transport industry.
+The weights used in the total index for road goods transport are estimated using market shares for the vehicle groups that are included in the statistics.

-The use of collected data will be in accordance with The Statistics Act.
+The use of collected data are in accordance with The Statistics Act.

-The price data are compared with similar data from the previous month.
-It may happen that a respondent reports the price for a different commodity than the previous month, and that this subsequently is registered as a price change.
+The price data are compared with similar data from the previous quarter.
+It may happen that a respondent reports the price for a different commodity than the previous quarter, and that this subsequently is registered as a price change.
 The scope of this type of error is assumed to be small in this index.

 The data are revised with a set of simple manual and machine controls.
 The data are corrected where there are obvious errors.
 It is assumed that possible measuring and processing errors have not led to systematic errors in the results.

-After reminders, the monthly response rate is close to 100 per cent.
+After reminders, the quarterly response rate is close to 100 per cent.
 In the event of partial non-response or other significant errors, the respondent is contacted.
-In some cases the price may be imputed with the average change in the prices supplied from other businesses or by copying the price from the previous month.
+In some cases the price may be imputed with the average change in the prices supplied from other businesses or by copying the price from the previous quarter.